mlavi/mlavi.github.io/slides/devops-demystified.md

     - Automation friction == technical debt == a bug

 ---
-# The Future of *Infrastructure as Code*

-- My dream: behavior and test driven operations
-    - I am searching for others to discuss this topic!

----

 # Test, Build, Deploy Pattern

 Between your laptop and production: